 - Alcohol Prep Pads

-If you are using butterfly sutures or other wound closure devices, the wound merits getting off the trail.
+If you are using butterfly sutures or other wound closure and protection, the wound merits getting off the trail.
 Go get medical care for a wound sizeable enough that it needs to be closed!

 That said, in the worst cases it’s good to have something on hand to deal with nasty wounds until you can get out.